MicrosoftDocs/cloud-adoption-framework/docs/scenarios/sap/eslz-business-continuity-and-disaster-recovery.md

 - Do not use infrastructure as a service NFS clusters for SAP shared file systems.
 Instead, use [Azure shared disk on premium storage](/azure/virtual-machines/workloads/sap/sap-high-availability-guide-wsfc-shared-disk#options-for-shared-disk-in-azure-for-sap-workloads) for Windows deployments and [Azure NetApp Files](/azure/virtual-machines/workloads/sap/high-availability-guide-suse-netapp-files) or NFS on Azure Files for Linux deployments.

-- Use Azure premium SSD managed disks disks for SAP application servers; for example, usr/SAP file systems.
+- Use Azure premium SSD managed disks for SAP application servers; for example, usr/SAP file systems.

 - Azure premium managed storage must be used for the SAP global transport directory.